julianduque/beaglebone-io/README.md

 });
 ```

-Note, calling `analogRead` or `digitalRead` initiates a new **continuous** data reading process for a pin not a single read.
+Note, calling `analogRead`, `digitalRead` or `i2cRead` initiates a new **continuous** data reading process for a pin not a single read.
 Further details can be seen at https://github.com/rwaldron/io-plugins#analogreadpin-handler.

 #### Using BeagleBone-IO with Johnny-Five